smitrajput/pay-no-load/README.md

    }
    ```

-   Adding a clickable on the home page by inserting the line `{ "def": "module://aleth.io/payts/home-link" },` in:
+   Add a clickable on the home page by inserting the line `{ "def": "module://aleth.io/payts/home-link" },` in:

    ```json
    {